-Airlines claimed my camera bag was too heavy to be a carry-on at the check in counter.
-Canon cameras where in my camera bag!
+Airlines claimed my camera bag was too heavy to be a carry-on at the check-in counter.
+Canon cameras were in my camera bag!
 The airlines started to ask for overweight payments for the equipment, and my camera bag would still end up in the belly of the aircraft!
 I didn’t like that option at all.
 Who does?
-Yes, some special protective cases help you with such further, but why buy protective cases for heavy gear.
-It can be quite a never-ending story with buying and buying… etc. By now I can put my camera bag on the weight scale without worrying to get into any discussion for “overweight” at a checkin counter.
+Yes, some individual protective cases help you with such further, but why buy protective cases for bulky gear.
+It can be quite a never-ending story with purchasing.
+By now, I can put my camera bag on the weight scale without worrying about getting into any discussion for “overweight” at a check-in counter.

 Firmware Upgrades and Extra Purchases

 Many camera manufacturers make certain features available only by buying upgrade models and extras.
-They also make users to “buy firmware upgrades”, which is in some cases, upgrade to the follower model.
-FujiFilm releases firmware upgrades more often than other camera companies and make them available for their customers right away.
-The company has continued to do so even after releasing new camera models in a frequent matter.
-What I have noticed, they listen to their customers very well!
+They also make users “buy firmware upgrades,” which is, in some cases, an upgrade to the follower model.
+Fujifilm releases firmware upgrades more often than other camera companies and makes them available for their customers right away.
+The company has continued to do so even after releasing new camera models in an ordinary matter.
+What I have noticed, they indeed listen to their customers very well!

 FujiFilm releases extra gear, such as lenses, at a price that is affordable and reasonable.
 Canon and other companies make their extra gear quite expensive.
 To get the technology you need or want, you have to spend more money.
 Aren’t our wallets the closest to us?
 Indeed.
 With FujiFilm, even an upgrade to a new camera body is now very affordable for us photographers!